 Mark Wyman, Ph.
 D.

-Gravitational lensing, inflation, large scale structure in modified gravity models, cosmic superstrings, and primordial magnetism.
+large scale structure in modified gravity models, and cosmic superstrings

 Galilean lensing enhancement